-- The definition of "Assessments" has been amended to include the RCA. - The guidance for R1.18 has been amended to provide greater clarity. - The supplementary guidance for R2.19 has been removed to reflect the changing legislative landscape.
+Version 2.0 (2021).
+The definition of "Assessments" was been amended to include the RCA.
+The guidance for R1.18 was amended to provide greater clarity.
+The supplementary guidance for R2.19 was removed to reflect the changing legislative landscape.